 Fiber technology makes it possible to deliver speeds up to 10 Gig (10,000 megabits per second or 10,000 Mbps).
 Speeds are only limited by the connected electronics that “light” the actual fiber.
 MLConnect’s system can easily provide 10 Gig service.

 Fiber is more reliable than other types of networks such as DSL and satellite, by being less prone to interference and complications from lightning and other natural elements

 Broadband will be available to all MLEC members in Hickman, Houston, Humphreys, Lewis and Perry counties, including those more rural areas other providers have overlooked.
 Click here learn more!

-First, let us know you are interested!
-When we are building fiber in your area, you will be contacted about signing up.
+First, register your interest with us!
+No obligation to buy, but it gives us a way to contact you when installations begin in your area.
+At the appropriate time, you will be contacted by an MLConnect representative about processing your order.
 Watch for announcements on our website, social media pages, and local news outlets.
 Learn more here!

 It is watching videos or TV programs and playing games online.
 There on-demand streaming like Netflix, Amazon Prime, or Hulu, where you can watch what you want whenever your want.
 And, there is live streaming which is watching or listening to live programming like you have on your cable or satellite service, except it is coming to you over the internet.
 You might even watch your local high school games over the internet.

 Streaming enables you to watch content on your smart phone, tablet, laptop or smart TV.
 Have an older TV?
 You can use a media player such as AppleTV, Roku, or a game console to convert the Internet signal to a TV signal.
 (You will need a media player for each older TV you want to use.)